Rhizocephala: Parasitism

+Reproduction

-The small cluster of cells injected by the male cypris will, once it reaches its destination inside the female, differentiate into a loosely connected mass of sperm-producing germ cells.
+The small cluster of cells injected by the male cypris differentiates into a loosely connected mass of sperm-producing germ cells, once it reaches its destination inside the female.
 Being nothing more than sperm-forming cells, these adult male rhizocephalans represent the simplest form of male in the entire animal kingdom.
 Mature female externa releases eggs into its mantle cavity where eggs are fertilised by sperm from the hyper-parasitic male(s).
 Due to the larval sexual dimorphism in the Kentrogonida, the females produce two different egg sizes; small female eggs and larger male eggs.
 It appears the sex determination in Akentrogonida is environmental.

 In Peltogasterella gracilis, the externa produces several batches of larvae before it drops off the host, taking the male(s) inside with it.
 After the original externa disappear, the host moults and the interna grows buds that each develops into a new virgin externa.
 The females commonly has two cypris cell receptacles.
-With more than one externa, and new ones replacing the old ones, each female Peltogasterella can receive sperm from numerous males during its lifetime.
+With more than one externa, and new ones replacing the old ones, each female Peltogasterella can receive sperm from numerous males during her lifetime.

-The externa is where the host's egg sac would be, and the host's behaviour is chemically altered: it is castrated and does not moult until aged externa(e) drop(s) off.
+The externa is where the host's egg sac would be, and the host's behaviour is chemically altered: it is castrated and does not moult until the aged externa drops off.
 The host treats the externa as if it were its own egg sac.
 This behaviour even extends to male hosts, which would never have carried eggs, but care for the externa in the same way as females.

+In some species, like Sacculina polygenea, the externa dies, falls off and is replaced 1-3 times during the lifetime of the host, which allows the host to grow and moult between each externa.
+In kentrogonid externae, the externa moult between broods.
+In most, but not all members of Akentrogonida, the externa produces just a single brood of larvae and therefore does not moult.

 Classification

-Following an updated classification of barnacles by Chan et al. (2021), the subgroups Akentrogonida and Kentrogonida were not retained, leaving 13 families as children of the infraclass Rhizocephala.
+Following an updated classification of barnacles by Chan et al. (2021), the subgroups Akentrogonida and Kentrogonida were dropped, leaving 13 families as children of the infraclass Rhizocephala.